mategaral/mategaral/README.md

 ### - 👌 Twitter: https://twitter.com/mateo199710

-### I am a Computer Engineer, with 2 years of experience in ETL and business intelligent processes, I am currently working for Seguros Suramericana in the BI area, I am passionate about technology and I am always learning new things, I hope one day to become a data science.
+### I am a Computer Engineer, with 2 years of experience in ETL and business intelligent processes, I am currently working for Seguros Suramericana in the BI area, I am passionate about technology and I am always learning new things, I hope one day to become a great data scientist.

 ### - 🔭 I am currently working at Seguros Suramericana.